 The aquarium also has a wide variety of interactive exhibits, including the Abbott Oceanarium, one of the world’s most significant indoor marine mammal habitats.

-Shedd Aquarium is an indoor public aquarium located on the shore of Michigan Lake.
+Shedd Aquarium is an indoor public aquarium located on the shores of Lake Michigan.

 The aquarium contains over 1,500 species of fish, reptiles, amphibians, birds, and mammals.
 Mission to the Shedd Aquarium is free with a suggested donation.
 You can explore the attraction and other destinations in Chicago with a Chicago CityPASS.

-Adler Planetarium is a public planetarium and astronomy museum located on the shore of the lake in Lake.
+Adler Planetarium is a public planetarium and astronomy museum located on the shores of Lake Michigan.
 The planetarium houses a collection of over 30,000 objects, including the world’s most extensive collection of antique telescopes.